RoNoLo/json-store/README.md

 The store is now ready.
 We can now store, read, delete and update documents.
 As a very basic usage, we can read every document back by ID.

+Note: Update is always an update of the whole object.
+It is not possible to update single fields via store command.

 As a speed bonus the store keeps all document IDs in an index file, which will be loaded on store construct.